November 01, 2018

 It’s still alive.
 It’s still a crucial part of B2B marketing.
 In fact, it is still the first step towards generating leads for most businesses.

-While cold emails may sound like something that has reached its saturation point, you should be careful not to ignore it.
+While cold emails may sound like something that has reached its saturation point, you should be careful not to ignore them.

 Whether cold emailing works or not depends solely on what tactics are you implementing when you send people cold emails.
 You can have any number of email IDs on your list, but if you are not taking care of what is being sent to these people all your effort will eventually go to waste.
 That would be awful, right?